kriukerupuk/kriukerupuk/README.md

 - 👋 Hi, I’m @kriukerupuk
 - 👀 I’m interested in Data Analyst
-- 🌱 I’m currently learning SQL, R, Tableau
+- 🌱 I’m currently learning SQL, spreadsheet, R, and Tableau
 - 💞️ I’m looking to collaborate on Data Analysis Project
 - 📫 How to reach me: send me a message